Shortest Paths in Graphs of Convex Sets: Convex-analysis background

-\begin{remark} Although the notation we use for perspective functions is common~\cite[Section~IV.2.2]{hiriart2013convex}, as already mentioned, the term perspective cone and the notation $\tilde \cX$ are not standard.
-We make this choice here since the operations in~\eqref{eq:perspective_cone} and~\eqref{eq:perspective_function} correspond to the same geometric transformation.
-To see this, denote with $\epi(f)$ the epigraph of $f$ and with $\ind(\cX)$ the indicator function of $\cX$.
-Then the formulas in Examples~\ref{ex:perspective_functional_description} and~\ref{ex:perspective_extended_values} give us the identities $\widetilde{\epi}(f) = \epi(\tilde f)$ and $\widetilde{\ind}(\cX) = \ind(\tilde \cX)$, respectively.
-In words, the perspective operation commutes with the operations that transform a convex function into a convex set and vice versa. \end{remark}

-\subsection{Valid Inequalities}
+\subsection{Valid inequalities}

-A second cone that is naturally associated to a convex set is the cone of its valid inequalities.
-This will play a major role in the analysis of our MICP in Section~\ref{sec:relaxation}.
+A second cone that is naturally associated with a convex set is the cone of its valid inequalities.
+This will play an important role in the analysis of our MICP in Section~\ref{sec:relaxation}.
 We report here a formal definition and a useful property.